nrietze/avhrr_mass_balance/README.md

 - AVHRR LAC snow cover maps, 10-day composites of visible or on-ground snow cover

 ## Repository structure:
-There are three code folders that serve for the different processing steps in this study.
 Here is the structure and the included files in each folder:

 ```bash
 │   .gitignore